Sovereign Housing Association to invest up to £400k in Kickstart boost

 “But this is exactly what the first six months’ of their employment has been about.
 We’ve offered an environment for them to grow and achieve, to get used to sitting at a desk, or going out in a van.
 Working from home especially takes discipline, a real willingness to learn, and so many of our Kickstarters showed such fantastic promise we wanted to extend and broaden their experiences.”

 The extension programme at Sovereign will continue to fund the Kickstarters’ employment, alongside original DWP funding, making a total of £400k investment.
 This will give the young people staying at Sovereign the opportunity to increase to full time working hours if they want to, or to try shadowing or placements with other departments.

-Young people have until March 2022 to apply for a Kickstart placement and can find out more on the government’s website – and to find out more about working at Sovereign take a look at this jobs page.
+Young people have until March 2022 to apply for a Kickstart placement and to find out more about working at Sovereign take a look at this jobs page .